Baduit/TopFlight/README.md

 # Todo:
 - Put program arguments in an array of string
 - Make something usefull with arrays and strings (which are basically arrays of chars)
-- Make a cool interactive interpreter
+- Make a cool interactive interpreter (WIP)
 - Proper exception and not just throw some std::runtime_error like a moron
-- Support clang
 - Add functionnal tests would be nice, less boring to do than unit test (I know I know I should also do unit tests) and still usefull
-- Compile it to wasm (need clang support)
-- Make a website to try it online (if wasm compilation did not work or is not done, just make a rest api to compile/run/return the result of the program)
+- Improve the online editor (https://www.baduit.eu/topflight/)
 - ???
 - Profit